Hi, I’m Rachel.

 Who is Rachel?

-I am a multi-award winning thyroid patient advocate, writer and author; Winner of The 2020 WEGO Health Award for “Best in Show: Facebook” and The 2022 Social Health Award for “Social Media Media Master”, both recognising my efforts in advocating for thyroid patients across social media platforms, which are such a huge way to connect those in need to support.
+I am a multi-award winning thyroid patient advocate, writer, speaker and author; Winner of The 2020 WEGO Health Award for “Best in Show: Facebook” and The 2022 Social Health Award for “Social Media Media Master”, both recognising my efforts in advocating for thyroid patients across social media platforms, which are such a huge way to connect those in need to support.

 I was honoured to be offered a position on the WEGO Health Patient Leader Advisory Board for the year 2021, which I accepted, as well as the 2023 Health Union Patient Leadership Council (PLC).